Onyiih/We-Poll/ReadMe.md

 # VISION

-WePoll is a web Application that allows users to easily create polls that they can send to group of friends to gather their opinion on a matter or find the most popular decision from a list of options.
-The first user(Initiator) initiates the question, each friend(Respondent) then recieves a notification that they have been prompted with a question and will see the options provided by the Initiator.
-They each select their answer and submit.
-The Initiator can then see the aggregate responses in realtime and make a decision accordingly.
+WePoll is a web Application that allows users to easily create polls that they can send to group of friends to gather their opinion (yes/no) on a matter and make a decision accordingly.

 # ENTITIES
 - Poll: A complete package including a question, its possible Answers, the prompted Respondents and aggregate responses provided by the Respondents.